 Bowdoin’s Dental Plan covers 100% of all diagnostic and preventive care such as:

-- A dentist evaluation and cleaning once in a six-month period
+- A dentist evaluation and cleaning twice in a 12-month period

 - Periodic x-rays